gvwilson/sdxpy/src/intro/index.md

 or ask questions,
 please file an issue in [our GitHub repository][book_repo] or [send email][email].
-Please note that all contributors are required to abide by our Code of Conduct ([%x conduct %]).
+All contributors are required to abide by our Code of Conduct ([%x conduct %]).

 ## Who helped create this material? {: #intro-acknowledgments}